AHD-JR/price_tracker/README.md

-# Savings Tracker
+# Price Tracker

-Savings Tracker is a powerful tool that helps you monitor and receive timely updates on product prices from various e-commerce websites.
+Price Tracker is a powerful tool that helps you monitor and receive timely updates on product prices from various e-commerce websites.
 Stay informed about price drops and take advantage of the best deals effortlessly.

 ## Features